 approximately 79 billion USD in 2017.

 More and more consumers are opting to shop online than in stores.
 The Internet is becoming an inseparable part of society in Thailand, especially with the emergence of new technologies changing the way retail is offered to consumers.

-To capture market share in Thailand, Southeast Asia’s second largest economy, both local and international companies in retail and service industries are taking steps to understand the nature of digital channels to
+To capture market share in Thailand, Southeast Asia’s second-largest economy, both local and international companies in the retail and service industries are taking steps to understand the nature of digital channels to

 take advantage of the potential online opportunities.